The-AVR/AVR-2022/content/en/software/flight-controller-parameters/_index.md

 ![](image.png)

-Click on "Tools" in the top right then select "Load from file..." and select the VRC parameter file you downloaded.
+Click on "Tools" in the top right then select "Load from file..." and select the AVR parameter file you downloaded.

 ![](image1.png)